Hrvatska pošta: Operations

 Croatian Post operates seven sorting centers across the country: in Velika Gorica, Split, Zadar, Osijek, Slavonski Brod, Bjelovar and near Rijeka.

 The construction of a new package sorting center in Velika Gorica began in May 2017, a project worth more than €46.5 million.
 It was officially opened in September 2019 and is the largest investment in the history of the Croatian Post.
 The total area of the facility is 32,000 square meters, with a processing capacity of 15,000 packets an hour.
 It will be in use together with the old sorting facility next to the Main Railway Station, which had been in use since 1939.
 In March 2022, a new package sorting center worth €8 million was opened in the Bakar-Kukuljanovo industrial zone near the city of Rijeka.
 It serves Istria, Primorje and Gorski Kotar.
 Opening of the two facilities marked an end to the largest investment cycle in the history of the company, worth €160 million.

 The Croatian Post currently has more than 400 electric vehicles in its fleet, including bicycles, mopeds, quadracycles and vans.
 Charging stations for electric vehicles are set up in Velika Gorica, Osijek and Zadar, allowing them to expand this fleet in the future.
-The company plans to become carbon neutral by 2040.
+In its financial reports, the company claims it plans to become carbon neutral by 2040.